-Ample Hills Creamery is an ice cream shop at Disney’s BoardWalk Inn at Walt Disney World.
-This review features ice cream photos, or thoughts on the 16 flavors served at Ample Hills, and our take on the value for money of this chic new ice cream spot.
-In this case, “chic” isn’t just randomly just tossed around–Ample Hills is a trendy spot with a few locations in the New York City area.
+Ample Hills Creamery is an ice cream shop at Walt Disney World’s BoardWalk Inn, which is within walking distance of Epcot and Hollywood Studios.
+This review features ice cream photos, or thoughts on the 16 flavors, and our take on the value for money–whether Ample Hills is worth the premium pricing.
+(Updated October 12, 2019.)

-Compared to the double scoop cones under $5 at Plaza Ice Cream Parlor or the under $4 soft serve at Auntie Gravity’s, this is a difficult price to stomach.
-That is, until you consider Ample Hills is a premium, handmade product (I don’t know if they pasteurize on-site like the other Ample Hills locations, though) whereas the other aforementioned Disney spots are basically sourcing their product from gallon tubs at Publix.
+Compared to the double scoop cones at Plaza Ice Cream Parlor or Auntie Gravity’s, the prices at Ample Hills are high.
+That is, until you consider Ample Hills is a premium, handmade product whereas the other aforementioned Disney spots are basically sourcing their product from gallon tubs at Publix.

-Sure, the Taste of Tiffins plate might cost ~$10 more than the Double Angus Cheeseburger at Restaurantosaurus (…which is currently $17.29…?!?!?), but the latter is McPick 2 quality, whereas the former is amazing from start to finish.
+Sure, the Taste of Tiffins plate might cost ~$10 more than the burger at Restaurantosaurus, but the latter is McPick 2 quality, whereas the former is amazing from start to finish.
 Now is the time where I’d hit you with a Warren Buffett or Oscar Wilde quote to really drive home the distinction between price and value, but I know the highly intelligent readers of this blog already know the difference.

-This is a bit of a mixed bag.
-The inside of the shop has that Ben & Jerry’s vibe: too whimsical to be described as hipster, but with that same general tone and style.
+Now let’s take a look inside Ample Hills, which is a bit of a mixed bag.
+It has that Ben & Jerry’s vibe: too whimsical to be described as hipster, but with that same general tone and style.
 It’s a cute, a colorful, vintage-ish aesthetic that works fine on the BoardWalk, but isn’t going to blow anyone’s mind.

-Service from the “Amployees” (I’m not sure what their actual status is–Cast Members or Amployees, I assume some sort of hybrid) was exceptional, as everyone we encountered was incredibly friendly, and eager to have us sample (yes, they actively encouraged it) as many flavors as we wanted.
+Service from the “Amployees” is exceptional.
+Everyone we’ve encountered has been incredibly friendly, and eager to have us sample as many flavors as we’ve wanted.
 A much better experience than other ice cream spots at Walt Disney World, where cycling through crowds is the top priority.

-Over the course of our two visits, we ordered or sampled all of the 16 flavors on the menu.
+Over the course of our visits to Ample Hills, we’ve ordered or sampled all of the 16 flavors on the menu.
 A lot of this is going to come down to personal preference, obviously, but what struck me was that each flavor brought something unique to the table.
 This was usually accomplished via the large chunks of “stuff” in the ice cream, which gave interesting twists to familiar flavors.

 I’m not going to fixate on every single flavor, but there are a few that stuck out.
 First, Sally Sells Seashells Ice Cream, the flavor that’s unique to Disney’s BoardWalk Inn.
 Since it’s unique, I was predisposed to ordering this one.
 However, the sample was underwhelming as compared to other options.
 It didn’t pack the same punch as did many of the other flavors (although that’s probably to be expected as a “lighter” option given its ingredients), so I decided to skip it.
 Your mileage may vary.